mykelalvis/FT/Traveller/WORKING/The Traveller Book.md

 to determine the official's response to the crew's approach.
 That roll is also the official's throw (or less) to perform whatever he or she is capable of for the crew.
-Thus, if an official's reaction roll is 7 (non-committal) then the crew must roll 7- on two dice to entice that individual to help.
+Thus, if an official's reaction roll is7 (non-committal) then the crew must roll 7- on two dice to entice that individual to help.
 Bribery: As indicated in the definition of bribery skill, bribery may be used to convince an individual to help.
 The